Rachel Levine, M.S.C.E., Chief Engineer

 While a shallow bedrock layer directly beneath a cable trench will not hinder thermal conductivity, the process of cutting through such a layer is time consuming, costly, and potentially environmentally hazardous.
 Bedrock is often removed by blasting, which can “fracture” nearby bedrock and cause geologic and/or potential temporary groundwater contamination (discussed subsequently).
 The increased time and extra equipment necessary to remove bedrock is another deterrent to using such environments.

 In determining bedrock location, national low-resolution datasets are helpful to visualize areas which require further investigation due to the complexity of bedrock formations.
-Since the Clean and Secure Grid will build upon existing rights-of-way, such geologic features will be crucial to identify (and avoid if possible) near highways and rail lines.
+Since the NAS will build upon existing rights-of-way, such geologic features will be crucial to identify (and avoid if possible) near highways and rail lines.
 It may be possible to obtain high resolution data near such transportation structures from local officials or individual construction companies, as depth-to-bedrock analysis is a necessary component of highway design.

 Underground lines must not come into contact with foreign objects in soil to ensure proper functioning and maintenance access, therefore the removal of trees directly on top of and immediately near a right-of-way stretch is essential (this ensures that roots will not become entangled in cable trenches or around cables).
 It is anticipated that tree removal will not be a large factor during cable installation, as this process has already been completed along highway medians or in highly developed areas.
 In virgin (or, previously undeveloped) lands, tree removal must be conducted with caution in order to ensure that the local biosphere traits are maintained.
 Ultimately, the usage of virgin lands should be avoided if possible.
 In other excavated stretches, it has been noted that native low-lying vegetation (such as grass) usually reforms within two years of initial installation.
 Should this occur, the continued development of these flora must be “managed” over time to ensure that these plants do not slowly invade the cable stretch itself.